5 homes in midcoast Maine you can actually afford

 A sprawling Appleton homestead

-This 4-bedroom, 1-bathroom home in Appleton is just under 1,500 square feet in size but sits on 6 acres.
+This four-bedroom, one-bathroom home in Appleton is just under 1,500 square feet in size but sits on six acres.
 The property boasts beautiful views and access to the winding Medomak River, fit for fishing and swimming, according to its online listing.

 The home’s setting is tranquil and it is located 30 minutes away from both Camden and Rockland.